davidaramant/blog-content/content/post/the-buddhabrot-part-1.md

 Something interesting happens with those numbers:

 * For some starting _c_ values, the numbers we generate will eventually escape the circle of radius 2 and go flying off to infinity, never to return.
-* For others, they will _never_ leave the circle of radius 2 _even under infinite iteration_.
+* For other _c_ values, the series of points will _never_ leave the circle of radius 2 _even under infinite iteration_.

 That last part is pretty weird!
 What do the the starting points look like that will never escape?

 ![Mandelbrot Set](/buddhabrot/complex_plane_mandelbrot.png)

-We've just found the [Mandelbrot Set](https://en.wikipedia.org/wiki/Mandelbrot_set).
+We've just found the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set).

 ### Hold on, "infinite iteration?"